 It’s a dirty job, but someone’s gotta do it.
-There’s no pleasant way to put this – sewage overflow in your basement is probably pretty gross.
-No one wants to come home from a long day of work to find that their basement is full of sewage, and fixing the issue can quickly become an overwhelming task to content with.
+There’s no pleasant way to put this, a sewage backup in your basement is probably pretty gross.
+No one wants to come home from a long day of work to find that their basement is full of sewage, and fixing the issue can quickly become an overwhelming task to contend with.
 Unlike small kitchen or bathroom floods, basements present unique challenges, especially when the damage occurs from more than just a little plain water.
 Before you enter your basement or attempt to rectify the issue, there are a lot of things you need to take into account for your personal safety and the integrity of your home.

 Call 1-888-443-3110 For A 24/7 FREE Estimate!

 As soon as you’ve noticed sewage on your basement floor, you have to act.
 If you’ve only noticed a small leak, don’t wait until it becomes a full-blown flood to repair it.
 A careful eye and some light maintenance can prevent a catastrophe.
 If everything happened at once and you’re dealing with a major issue, you need to act right away.

 If you’re not comfortable with your ability to handle the problem or you’re ill-equipped to do it on your own, contact a professional immediately.
 If there’s anything you can do to start the repair process, a contractor may be willing to stay on the phone with you and walk you through the steps.
 If you aren’t sure what you’re getting yourself into, never attempt to start fixing the issue on your own.
 Not only can you potentially increase the damage, but you may also be risking your health and safety if you lack the proper equipment or the knowledge of how to handle a sewage flood.